Olympus OM-D E-M5 Mark II Camera Review

 I wasn’t expecting to like the Olympus OM-D E-M5 Mark ii.
 I’ve tried plenty of mirrorless cameras, and they all seem to annoy me, usually in one important aspect – the autofocus.

-I own the pseudo range-finder Fujifilm X100S camera, which is extremely popular (especially amongst pros) for its gorgeous looks, a high speed leaf shutter which allows you to do incredible things with flash, and most importantly the incredible image quality you can get straight out of camera.
+I own the pseudo-range-finder Fujifilm X100V camera, which is extremely popular (especially amongst pros) for its gorgeous looks, a high speed leaf shutter which allows you to do incredible things with flash, and most importantly the incredible image quality you can get straight out of camera.

-However, I don’t care what anyone says, the auto focus on the Fuji sucks.
-I use single point AF, and whilst the Fujifilm X100S keeps up in decent light, it’s still way slower than any dSLR to grab focus.
+However, I don’t care what anyone says, the auto focus on the Fuji is still a little lacking.
+I use single point AF, and whilst the Fujifilm X100V keeps up in decent light, it’s still way slower than any dSLR to grab focus.

 Then there’s the auto focus for moving subjects…omg.
-Anyone who says the X100S is great for street photography is obviously shooting things that are static, which in my opinion isn’t real street photography.
+Anyone who says the X100V is great for street photography is obviously shooting things that are static, which in my opinion isn’t real street photography.

 I agree completely that these type of mirrorless camera can be used professionally, but only if the subject is static.
 Wedding Photographers who use the XT-1 are, in my opinion, sacrificing a lot of the story in favour of still shots.